 The Midlands Meander

 Monique from MC Adventure Blog describes the Midlands Meander as any foodies’ dream and highly recommends adding it to your must-see list.
-See why, below.
+See why below.

 Oudtshoorn relies heavily on ostrich farming to fuel the town’s economy.
-This comes from both farming for meat, the eggs, and feathers, but also from tourism as there are a lot of farms open to the public to visit.
+This comes from both agriculture for meat, eggs, and feathers, but also from tourism as there are a lot of farms open to the public to visit.
 Visiting a working ostrich farm was a major highlight of our trip.
-This includes seeing the eggs during incubation, the tiny little baby ostriches, and the huge herds out in the fields.
+This includes seeing the eggs during incubation, the tiny baby ostriches, and the huge herds out in the fields.